Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Switching-Reference Control

 where $v_i^{\mathrm{bias}}\in\mathbb{R}$ is the bias of voltage reference at bus $i$.

 Under this parameterization, the two reference levels for each bus $i$ are centered at $v_{i}^{\mathrm{bias}}$ and separated by $2v_i^{\mathrm{amp}}$.
-The remaining question is how these reference levels should be chosen so that the steady-state voltage shift induced by active power variation is incorporated into the reference itself.
+The remaining question is how to set these reference levels at the different buses to match the phase-induced voltage shift.